one-data-model/language/sdf.md

 The above example uses [Relative JSON Pointer][] syntax to point to nearby definitions.

-The prefix of a relative JSON pointer indicates how mmant levels above the parent element of the JSON Pointer the following path string is relative to.
+The prefix of a relative JSON pointer indicates how many levels above the parent element of the JSON Pointer the following path string is relative to.

-In this section, the pointer prefix "0" indicares that the following path is relative to the parent element "temperatureWithAlarm".
+In this section, the pointer prefix "0" indicates that the following path is relative to the parent element "temperatureWithAlarm".

 ```json
     "temperatureWithAlarm": {